splanck/vc/docs/command_line.md

 ## Preprocessor Usage

 The preprocessor runs automatically before the lexer.
 It supports both `#include "file"` and `#include <file>` to insert the contents of another file.
 Additional directories to search for included files can be provided with the `-I`/`--include` option.
 Angle-bracket includes search those directories, then any paths listed in the `VCPATH` environment variable (colon separated, or semicolons on Windows), followed by the standard system locations such as `/usr/include`.
 Quoted includes also consult directories from `VCINC`.
 Entries from `VCPATH` and `VCINC` are appended after all `-I` directories so command-line paths are searched first.
+When `--sysroot` is used these builtin locations are prefixed with the provided directory.
 It also supports
 For example:

 ```sh